How Much Does Custom Software Development Cost in 2026? [Complete Guide]

 Best for: Projects where you know exactly what you want, have detailed specifications, and don’t anticipate significant changes during development.

-You pay one agreed-upon price for a defined scope of work.
+With a fixed cost software development model, you pay one agreed-upon custom software development price for a defined scope of work.
 The software developer or the team commits to delivering specific features within a set timeline at a pre-decided cost, regardless of the actual hours spent.

 Typical Cost Range: $25,000–$150,000 for most fixed-price projects